jasarmcj/tg-cust-pref-app/README.md

 The Customer Preference application is developed as two micoservices - tg-cust-pref-store and tg-cust-pref-retriever.
 The microservies are developed using Spring Boot.
 In-memory H2 database is used for storing data.
 The database and objects are created when starting the application.
 The retriver microservice communicates with the store microservice using feign clients.
-Note: In the retriever microservice, junit tests are implemented in controller level with actual spring environment for testing the application end to end.
-So for running this tests the store microservice must be started.

 The application is designed and developed by considering below points